AnilkumarBorra/aws-parser-flow-log/README.md

 # Flow Log Parser

-This Python program parses AWS VPC flow logs and maps each row to a tag based on a lookup table.
+This Python program parses flow logs and maps each row to a tag based on a lookup table.
 The lookup table is a CSV file that defines mappings between destination ports, protocols, and tags.

 ## Assumptions
-- The program only supports the **default log format** for AWS flow logs.
+- The program only supports the **default log format** for flow logs.
 - The **only supported version** of the flow logs is **version 2**.
 - The lookup table contains mappings for destination ports and protocols, and it's assumed that protocols are case-insensitive.